sandstorm-io/sandstorm/docs/administering/guide.md

 There are three standard levels of users.

 - **Visitors** can use and re-share grains that have been shared with them.
 They cannot create grains of their own nor install apps.
 By default, anyone can click **Sign in** and become a Visitor.
-(This can be disabled on Sandstorm for Work servers.)
+If you would prefer to disallow visitors entirely, you can enable the setting "Dissalow collaboration with users outside the organization", found under "Organization settings" in the admin panel.

 - **Users** can install apps for their own use, create grains, and share them with others.
 By default, these users must be invited by an Admin.